Forrest Griffin: Early life

-Early mixed martial arts career
+Professional mixed martial arts career

+Early career

 Before The Ultimate Fighter, he fought the likes of Jeff Monson, Jeremy Horn, Chael Sonnen and early UFC veteran Dan Severn in his first pro fight.
 Forrest Griffin is also known for a fight with Edson Paradeo, in which Edson broke Griffin's left arm with what appeared to be a badly blocked roundhouse kick aimed at the body.
 Forrest continued on to win the fight by knockout.
 As a result of the badly blocked body kick, he has a huge permanent lump on his left forearm.

 The Ultimate Fighter

 Griffin first became well known by taking part in the first-season of Spike TV's The Ultimate Fighter, a mixed martial arts reality show.
 At the time, he had given up mixed martial arts and taken a job with the Augusta/Richmond County Sheriff's Department in Georgia, but he was persuaded by Dana White to take part in the show.